-Summer in New England can be argued as the perfect climate to enjoy the great outdoors.
+Summer in New England can arguably be the perfect climate to enjoy the great outdoors.
 Connecticut boasts summer temperatures that average 80 degrees Fahrenheit, ideal for enjoying a round of golf in Greenwich, discovering a waterfall in Darien’s Stony Brook Park, or embarking upon a scavenger hunt at the New Canaan Nature Center.
 While taking advantage of the summer season, however, you must be aware that the same season can be the most active for one of nature’s natural predators: the tick.

 According to the Fairfield Health Department, Connecticut sees the highest rate of local tick-borne diseases diagnosed in the summer months of June, July, and August.
 While ticks can be active throughout the year, warm temperatures and high humidity provide the tick the best environment for questing and finding hosts.
 Many ticks are inhibited by colder climates, especially below 44 degrees Fahrenheit.
 The colder weather makes it more difficult for ticks to move their bodies and attach to animals or humans.